 Minor in Philosophy

 The undergraduate minor in philosophy requires any five philosophy courses, at least three of which must be taken at the 3000 level or higher.
-Students with particular interests are encouraged to use the tracks above to organize their minor.
-All course work for the minor must be taken in residence in the UMSL Department of Philosophy.
+At least 6 hours of course work for the minor at the 2000 level or higher must be taken in residence in the UMSL Department of Philosophy.

 Minor in Law and Philosophy